-At the beginning of this year we started a competition for teachers, in which we asked teachers to share their favorite lesson plans related to weather and climate.
-The most creative, useful and innovative lesson plan was created by Eric Schippers from the Populier, a secondary school in the Hague, the Netherlands.
-His lesson plan was about solar cookers, which students have to design, make, test and evaluate.
-The TAHMO-members thought this lesson plan fits TAHMO’s vision, is very innovative and contributes to the 21st century skills.
+At the beginning of this year, we started a competition for teachers, in which we asked teachers to share their favorite lesson plans related to weather and climate.
+The most creative, useful, and innovative lesson plan was created by Eric Schippers from Populier, a secondary school in the Hague, Netherlands.
+His lesson plan was about solar cookers, which students have to design, make, test, and evaluate.
+The TAHMO members thought this lesson plan fits TAHMO’s vision, is very innovative, and contributes to 21st-century skills.

-The Populier is known of its very creative and active science department, in which maker education plays a major role.
+The Populier is known for its very creative and active science department, in which maker education plays a major role.
 It is also noticeable that the students are very engaged and motivated.
-In June, for example, they organised a 24-hours marathon to raise money for better education in Ethiopia, in which students got 24 hours non stop lessons.
-During day and night students did several workshops, games and a walking tour to the beach.
+In June, for example, they organized a 24-hour marathon to raise money for better education in Ethiopia, in which students got 24 hours of nonstop lessons.
+During the day and night, students did several workshops, games, and a walking tour of the beach.
 One of the lessons was about TAHMO and students could make an acoustic rain gauge, which was conducted by Nadine Rodewijk.
 A total amount of €5000,- has been raised during this intensive event.